 If you pursue a degree in marketing, you won't be alone.
 The field of study is the #17 most popular program in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual looked at 9 colleges and universities when compiling its 2024 Best Marketing Schools in Connecticut ranking.
-When you put them all together, these colleges and universities awarded 708 degrees in marketing during the 2020-2021 academic year.
+Combined, these schools handed out 703 degrees in marketing to qualified students.

 Your choice of marketing school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for marketing schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.